telegrammae/botomat/botomat/NOTES.md

 Overall, it makes sense to keep the Robot implementation package-private and only expose a few methods of the factory, the Botomat itself.
 The small issue seems to be that Robots receive a pointer to the map from the factory and thus modify it, as necessary.
 As a result, the Robot and factory are somewhat strongly coupled.
 It could, however, be easily changed, should the design expand, but only at this early point.
-Botomat returns an instance of Robot and allows to run it on a list of tasks.
+Botomat returns an instance of Robot and allows to run it on a collection of tasks.
-A Robot can modify the list of tasks of its Botomat.
+A Robot can modify the collection of tasks of its Botomat.
 A Robot can be created and run only in the context of its Botomat.

-I made a function to create a larger list of tasks for easier testing of the program.
+I made a function to create a larger collection of tasks for easier testing of the program.
 The tasks themselves are equivalent to those listed in the README.

+One requirement, from which I deviated slightly, was to assign a robot five tasks.
+I made it so that each robot works on as many tasks at a time as its type (model) specifies.
+I felt that the challenge was open-ended enough to allow for this deviation.